Connecticut State Subsidy Profile

 Families can look for respite resources in Connecticut through the ARCH National Respite Network Respite Locator Service (http://archrespite.org/respitelocator).

 15. Is residential treatment available?
 If yes, who is eligible and how do families access residential treatment services?

 Families who live in Connecticut, including those families who have adopted children, may apply for the Voluntary Services Program.
-If eligible, parents may not have to contribute to the cost of placement, a Connecticut-provided adoption subsidy will be renegotiated with the adoptive family when the child is placed and while DCF provides the costs for the residential facility.
-To access the program, families should call the Department's Hotline at 1-800-842-2288.
+If eligible, parents may not have to contribute to the cost of placement.
+Adoption assistance will be renegotiated with the adoptive family when the child is placed and while DCF provides the costs for the residential facility.
+To access the program, families should call the Department's Hotline at 800-842-2288.

 16. What other post-adoption services are available in Connecticut and how do families find out more about them?

-Any family who has adopted a child from the state's foster care system or is caring for a related child through the Department's subsidized relative transfer of guardianship program is eligible to receive post-adoption /guardianhip support services from the Connecticut Adoption Assistance Program (AAP) through the University of Connecticut Health Care Center in Farmington.
-The AAP can offer a wide variety of services either in the community or provided by the AAP.
-These services include:
+Any family who has adopted a child from the state's foster care system or is caring for a related child through the Department's subsidized relative transfer of guardianship program is eligible to receive post-adoption /guardianhip support services from the Connecticut Adoption Assistance Program (AAP) at the University of Connecticut Health Care Center in Farmington.
+The AAP can offer a wide variety of services such as:

 - Brief assessment services and links to community programs